yaxitech/ragenix/README.md

 ## Installation

-As `ragenix` seeks to replace `agenix` without breaking compatability, getting started with age-encrypted secrets or switching from `agenix` to `ragenix` is easy: just follow the original [instructions from `agenix`]( https://github.com/ryantm/agenix#installation) while replacing references to `github.com/ryantm/agenix` with `github.com/yaxitech/ragenix`.
+As `ragenix` seeks to replace `agenix` without breaking compatibility, getting started with age-encrypted secrets or switching from `agenix` to `ragenix` is easy: just follow the original [instructions from `agenix`]( https://github.com/ryantm/agenix#installation) while replacing references to `github.com/ryantm/agenix` with `github.com/yaxitech/ragenix`.
 Everything else should remain the